KTapson/kristen-website/content/english/studies.md

 >"Science is practical in the highest sense of the word."
 >&mdash; J.H. van't Hoff, _Imagination in Science_

 For a long time, I have been fascinated with molecular shape.
 Alkenes are planar.
 Carbons are tetrahedral.
 Relatedly, I am drawn to a particular moment in the history of science: the emergence of stereochemistry as a field within structural organic chemistry in the late nineteenth century.
 With the proposal for the tetrahedral shape of carbon, J.H. van't Hoff intervened into the trajectory of the discipline, making consideration of the spatial arrangement of atoms (rather than just connectivity) into a new fundamental on which to build an understanding of molecular interactions and reactivity.
 New terms emerged, like "enantiomer" and "chirality."
-Later, this proposal would become a new basis for modern biochemistry, as the body is composed of single-enantiomer chiral molecules&mdash;meaning these molecules are nonsuperimposable mirror images and therefore have a particular fundamental orientation in space, like the right and left hand.
+Later, this proposal would become a new basis for modern biochemistry, as the body is composed of single-enantiomer chiral molecules&mdash;meaning molecules that are nonsuperimposable mirror images and therefore have a particular fundamental orientation in space, like the right and left hand.
 See also: Robert Smithson's _Enantiomorphic Chambers_ (1965).

 In the language of organic chemistry, connectivity dictates shape&mdash;connectivity is analogous to shape&mdash;and without its thorough consideration, one cannot understand the bigger picture of higher order function and meaning.
 I am motivated to return to fundamental considerations of the matter of language, scientific experiment, and a broad concept of shape beyond the referential field of the human, on the one hand, as well as a commitment to exploring the concepts of conservation, pataphysics, and the recycling of scientific concepts, on the other.
 With this motivation in mind, I conceptualized a project, which I plan to present alongside student work in the spring exhibition for our [Laboratory Art in Practice](https://bassconnections.duke.edu/project-teams/laboratory-art-practice-building-model-artscience-lab-duke-2022-2023) Bass Connection team, that returns not only to the details of van't Hoff's theory of the tetrahedral carbon as a site for proliferating concepts of reading and poetic meaning-making but also to the way he shared his theory &mdash;foldable cardboard models sent through the mail&mdash;to convince other scientists of the validity of his proposal.
 Essentially, my intention is to take the groundwork of his theory seriously in a completely different context.
 The stakes are an alphabet of relations.